Ignacio-Freire/Ignacio-Freire/README.md

 Develop smart contract based solutions and testing.

-Some of my responsibilities were:
+Some of my responsibilities are:
 - Develop Smart Contracts in Solidity
 - Testing with Hardhat
 - New Features Analysis